Russian National Research Medical University: History

 And on May 30, 1957, as a dedication to its 50th year of foundation, the RSFSR Presidium of the Supreme Soviet decree honoured 2nd MSMI with the name of Russian surgeon and anatomist N.I.
 Pirogov.
 In 1966, on its 60th anniversary, the institute acquired a new name which was 2nd MOLSMI named after N.I.
 Pirogov.

 Ratings

+In 2024 US News & World Report ranked it # 1,563 in the world, tying it with Siberian Federal University.
 In 2014, the Russian rating agency "Expert RA" included it in its list of rated universities of higher educational of the Commonwealth of Independent States, assigning it a rating of "D".